MohBello/MohBello/README.md

 ### 🔬 Research & Impact

 Over 8 years of experience as a **researcher & data analyst** in aquatic systems — focusing on linking biological performance to environmental dynamics through data.
-Currently invlolved in developing a Data Science Blueprint for model-driven research framework combining in Ahmadu Bello University:
+Currently involved in developing a Data Science Blueprint — a model-driven research framework that integrates artificial intelligence, machine learning, and environmental analytics within the context of fisheries and aquaculture at Ahmadu Bello University, Zaria:
-- AI-assisted aquaculture monitoring
 - Automated data cleaning pipelines
 - Predictive and prescriptive analytics for decision support
+- AI-assisted aquaculture monitoring

 My mission is to advance **data-driven sustainability** in fisheries and aquaculture through machine learning and intelligent automation.